Copious-Modding-Industries/copis_things/thank_you.md

 ### Horscht
 I adore your mods.
 Missile mina, Anvil of destiny, all of them.
 They're really fun, cool, and innovative.
 I appreciate everything you've done for the modding community, and I'd have never gotten so far with GUI if it weren't for you.
 Thank you for everything, and for being a huge inspiration.
 To go back and update anvil's API so us newer modders can support it, you've done a lot for us.
 You're incredible, and I will always look up to you and your work.

+### Nolla Games
+It feels quite odd to be writing to a few people, but without your game none of this would have ever been possible.
+I have immesurable respect for all of you, for getting me so deeply invested in a game which has changed my life, and inspired so much creativity and growth from me.
+This mod is built on your hard work, and while I only ever personally said a few words to petri one time, all of you are really important to me.
+I'd be more surprised by any of you reading this - but thank you for allowing me and many others to not only enjoy Noita, but express ourselves through it's modding API.

 ### Sosig
 I haven't gotten to talk to you so much, but you're absolutely amazing.
 Your newer content mods are bafflingly, amazing, the perks you've made are freaking cool.
 More stuff, I'm speechless.
 Alt biomes is to this day one of my favourite mods, I'm super thankful you're a part of this community.
 You're a prime example of creativity and quality, and your mods show just how capable you are.